 This is the real kicker.
 Some homeowners want to sell, but they don’t need to.
 That means they can wait out a down market, or even wait for the “perfect” buyer.
 If, however, you find yourself needing to move across town, or across the state, then you will have to be more willing in today’s market to compromise.
 And compromise is all about price when it comes to real estate.

-Buyers Are Savvy
+Buyers Are savvy

 Technology allows them to search the local MLS, research the latest trends, and even see how your neighborhood’s prices have changed over the last 30 days.
 They will know if your home is overpriced.
-It is best to error on the side of too little than too much in this numbers game.
+It is best to err on the side of too little than too much in this numbers game.
 If you price your home right, however, you’re sure to find a ready and willing buyer.

 by Carla Hill